saybuser/HD-MILP-Plan/README.md

 ii) handles goal (state) constraints.

 iii) can make use of known transition functions.
 See example transition files under translation folder for more details.
 HD-MILP-Plan will be prompted to encode known transition functions only when a strict subset of states are predicted by the DNNs.

+iv) can handle discrete state variables with a) boolean domains that are learned with step function, and b) integer domains that are learned with linear function.
+For b), the prediction value is rounded to the nearest integer during optimization.

 ## Dependencies